gammapy/gammapy/docs/overview.rst

 Gammapy offers additional functionality in sub-packages not related to the standard analysis work flow described above.
 This includes:

-* Access to a variety of GeV-TeV gamma-ra catalogs in :ref:`gammapy.catalog <catalog>`
+* Access to a variety of GeV-TeV gamma-ray catalogs in :ref:`gammapy.catalog <catalog>`
-* Support for simualation of TeV source populations and dark matter models in :ref:`gammapy.astro <astro>`
+* Support for simulation of TeV source populations and dark matter models in :ref:`gammapy.astro <astro>`
 * Statistical utility functions in :ref:`gammapy.stats <stats>`
 * Command line tools in :ref:`gammapy.scripts <CLI>`